Continual learning under domain transfer with sparse synaptic bursting: Regulating class predictions.

-Finally, we observe that regulation of the class prediction layer (CP) produces markedly different distributions for positive and negative weights (\hyperref[fig:Figure 4]{Fig.4D}).
-In particular, positive weights in CP are held at relatively low values with infrequent variation, while negative weights in CP exhibit comparatively high variation around a larger mean value.
-At the same time, positive and negative weights are differentially correlated with upstream activity, such that negative weights are enhanced and diminished in synchrony with upstream weights, but positive weights are diminished during upstream \textit{enhancement} and enhanced during upstream \textit{diminishment} (\hyperref[fig:Figure 4]{Fig.4E}).
+If upstream sensory processing is characterized by task-agnostic synaptic bursting, how is it that correct class predictions are acquired and maintained by the network?
+First, we observe that regulation of the class prediction layer (CP) produces markedly different distributions for positive and negative weights (Figure 4D).
+Positive weights in CP are held at relatively low values with infrequent variation, while negative weights in CP exhibit comparatively high variation around a larger mean value.
+At the same time, positive and negative weights in CP were found to differ in their correlation with upstream activity, such that negative weights are strongly synchronized with upstream bursting, but positive weights are \textit{inversely} synchronized (Figure 4E).
+This manner of coordination across layers suggests that different modes of behavior are associated with enhanced and diminished states, although it is unclear precisely what they entail.
+Future work may shed light on this phenomenon by, for example, studying its relation to rhythmic sampling in biological systems \cite{Golding2002, Fiebelkorn2013, Fiebelkorn2019}.

-In light of this, we hypothesize that the coordination of enhanced and diminished perception with downstream regulation functions as a visual sampling mechanism \cite{Fiebelkorn2013, Fiebelkorn2019} that arises opportunistically under domain transfer.
-For biological systems engaged in such sampling procedures, visual attention alternates between enhanced and diminished states that respectively engage “sampling” and “shifting” mechanisms.
-While sampling, sensory processing is enhanced while motor and attentional shifts are suppressed.
-Conversely, shifting states are associated with attenuated perceptual activity, which provides the opportunity to safely update attention, motoric output, and other important variables.

-In our system, the way in which positive weights in CP are regulated suggests the long-term storage of contextual information obtained by protected change in the underlying set of weights (\hyperref[fig:Figure 4]{Fig.4F,G}), which are most active when sensory processing is most diminished (\hyperref[fig:Figure 4]{Fig.4E}).
-On the other hand, the synchronization of negative weights in CP with bursts of activity in upstream layers is consistent with the joint sampling of inputs and class predictions (\hyperref[fig:Figure 4]{Fig.4A}).
-However, we find that optimizing the regulation of CP under domain transfer is not, on its own, sufficient to achieve high performance: when the layers that produce regulation for upstream convolutions is fixed, but regulation of CP is made labile, performance drops relative to the condition where regulatory output for all layers is labile (\hyperref[fig:Figure 4]{Fig.4C}, ``Fixed'').